Lionel Barrymore: Stage

-Film career
+Film

 Barrymore joined Biograph Studios in 1909 and began to appear in leading roles by 1911 in films directed by D. W. Griffith.
 Barrymore made The Battle (1911), The New York Hat (1912), Friends, and Three Friends (1913).
 In 1915, he co-starred with Lillian Russell in a movie called Wildfire, one of the legendary Russell's few film appearances.
 He also was involved in writing and directing at Biograph.
 The last silent film he directed, Life's Whirlpool (Metro Pictures, 1917), starred his sister, Ethel.
 He acted in more than 60 silent films with Griffith.

 In 1920, Barrymore reprised his stage role in the film adaptation of The Copperhead.
 Also in 1920, he starred in the lead role of The Master Mind, with Gypsy O'Brien co-starring.

 Before the formation of Metro-Goldwyn-Mayer in 1924, Barrymore forged a good relationship with Louis B. Mayer early on at Metro Pictures.
-He made several silent features for Metro, some surviving, some now lost.
+He made several silent features for Metro, some of which are now lost.
 In 1923, Barrymore and Fenwick went to Italy to film The Eternal City for Metro Pictures in Rome, combining work with their honeymoon.
 He occasionally freelanced, returning to Griffith in 1924 to film America.
-In 1924, he also went to Germany to star in British producer-director Herbert Wilcox's Anglo-German co-production Decameron Nights, filmed at UFA's Babelsberg studios outside of Berlin.
 In 1925, he left New York for Hollywood.
-He starred as Frederick Harmon in director Henri Diamant-Berger's drama Fifty-Fifty (1925) opposite Hope Hampton and Louise Glaum, and made several more freelance motion pictures, including The Bells (Chadwick Pictures, 1926) with a then-unknown Boris Karloff.
-His last film for Griffith was 1928's Drums of Love.